Britain's Got Talent: Series 19 (2026)

 On 1 September 2025, it was announced that Bruno Tonioli will not return as a judge for the nineteenth series.
 At the same time, KSI was announced as Tonioli's replacement, joining Cowell, Holden, and Dixon.
 Cowell missed a day of auditions due to feeling unwell, leading to Stacey Solomon filling in as guest judge for that taping.
 Solomon was allowed to give out one golden buzzer during that taping.
+The final took place on 30 May, with The Hawkstone Farmers Choir winning.
+Drone display group Celestial and dog act Anastasiia & Salsa came in second and third respectively.

+Series 20 (2027)

+The twentieth series is scheduled to air in 2027 which will coincide the talent show's 20th anniversary.
+Applications close at 11:59 pm on 16th October 2026.
+The entire cast from series 19 will return.
+For the third consecutive series, Simon Cowell will not be present for the filming of the auditions, with him missing some of the tapings this time.